udoprog/musli/benchmarks/index.md

 - `dec` - Decode a type.
 - `enc` - Encode a type.
 - `primitives` - A small object containing one of each primitive type and a string and a byte array.
-- `primpacked` - Tried to achieve the same goal as `primitives`, but with a packed layout to support certain zerocopy libraries.
+- `packed` - Tried to achieve the same goal as `primitives`, but with a packed layout to support certain zerocopy libraries.
-- `medium_enum` - A moderately sized enum with every kind of supported variant.
+- `full_enum` - An enum with every kind of supported variant.
 - `large` - A really big and complex struct.
 - `allocated` - A sparse struct which contains fairly plain allocated data like strings and vectors.
 - `mesh` - A mesh containing triangles.